The Lions Swimarathon

 Lions Club Internationally are committed to supporting eye care throughout the world.
 Good eyesight enables people to work and enjoy an independent life.
 The Jersey Lions Club collects old spectacles, which are sent off for re-cycling and eventual re-distribution through our optometrist clinics in the third world.

-Please drop off any unwanted, but serviceable spectacles (not sunglasses) to the Amnimal Kingdom shops at Halkett Place or Mont Mado, St John or to La Collette Recycling Centre.
-We will then send them away and hopefully help someone in need.
+Please drop off any unwanted, but serviceable spectacles (not sunglasses) to the Animal Kingdom shops at Halkett Place or Mont Mado, St John or to La Collette Recycling Centre.

 LIONS CLUBS INTERNATIONAL was founded in 1917 in the United States by businessman Melvin Jones who felt that successful people like himself and his colleagues should devote some of the energies which had enabled them to succeed in business to serving their local communities.
 Appropriately he chose “We Serve” as the Lions’ motto.